Saturday, April 12, 2025

 While the service was fast, efficient, and attentive, the food was average at best.
 The Ceviche was fresh, but too small.
 The Spring Salad was not very appetizing.
 The Ahi Tuna was delicious.
 The Apple Crumble was freshly baked but very small and not particularly outstanding.
 Overall, Wild Fish serves average-quality food at high prices.
 When the jazz quartet is playing, live jazz makes up for average fare.

 We drove back to our Portola Hotel & Spa at Monterey Bay, and I plugged the Tesla Model Y into a charger.
-I was surprised it was charging $0.65/kWh instead of $0.33/kWh at home.
+I was surprised to see it charging $0.65/kWh instead of $0.33/kWh at home.
 We only needed to charge 20% (from 60% to 80%).
 I was expecting the Portola Hotel to provide a cheaper (or free) charging station.

 Sunday, April 6, 2025